purpleidea/flabbergast/flabbergast-manual.md

 ### Frames and Templates

 In addition to literal frames, frames can be instantiated from templates.
 The instantiation can also amended a template by adding, removing, or overriding attributes.
-The syntax for instantiation is simply an expression yielding a template followed by `{`, an optional list of amendments, and terminated by `}`.
+The syntax for instantiation is an expression yielding a template followed by `{`, an optional list of amendments, and terminated by `}`.
 Templates are created in a syntax similar to literal frames: `Template {`, a list of attributes, followed by `}`.

     foo_tmpl : Template { a : b + 4 }
     foo : foo_tmpl { b : 3 } # Yields { a : 7  b : 4 }